Social Media Therapy: The Good, the Bad, and the Boundary

 The Benefits of Education

-Despite the limitations, social media therapy can still play a crucial role in reducing knowledge gaps about mental and emotional health.
-By providing education and resources, these online therapists can help people better understand their experiences and seek help when needed.
+Despite limitations, social media therapy can play a crucial role in reducing knowledge gaps about mental and emotional health.
+By providing education and resources, online therapists can help people better understand their experiences and seek help when needed.

 A Critical Lens

-However, it’s essential to approach social media therapy with a critical eye.
+It’s essential to approach social media therapy with a critical eye.
 Some individuals have reported feeling triggered or misled by certain accounts, which can blur the line between influencer content and actual mental health education.
-Cassie, a recent graduate, notes that she used to justify toxic behaviors by picking and choosing advice from mental health pages online.

 Constructive Use

-To use social media therapy constructively, it’s essential to engage critically with the content.
-As The Drag Therapist suggests, “Take what’s helpful and leave the rest.
+To use social media therapy constructively, engage critically with content.
+As one online therapist suggests, “Take what’s helpful and leave the rest.
 It’s similar to dating, in that, you want to take your time to make sure that the therapist is going to be the best for your needs.”

 Normalizing Therapy